GSA/digitalgov.gov/content/news/2022/11/2022-11-10-the-privileged-identity-playbook-guides-management-of-privileged-user-accounts.md

 The Privileged Identity Playbook supplements existing federal IT policies and builds on the Office of Management and Budget Memorandum (OMB) [Memo 19-17 - Enabling Mission Delivery through Improved Identity, Credential, and Access Management (PDF, 1 MB, 13 pages)](https://www.whitehouse.gov/wp-content/uploads/2019/05/M-19-17.pdf) and OMB [Memo 22-09 - Federal Zero Trust Strategy](https://zerotrust.cyber.gov/federal-zero-trust-strategy/), as well as existing federal identity guidance and playbooks.

 {{< note >}}To connect with others in our field, join the Federal CIO Council’s [Identity, Credential, and Access Management Subcommittee](https://www.idmanagement.gov/governance/ficam/).
-Visit the [IDManagement.gov](https://www.idmanagement.gov/) website to explore its resources for vendors, acquisition professionals, and vendors.  {{< /note >}}
+Visit the [IDManagement.gov](https://www.idmanagement.gov/) website to explore its resources for vendors, acquisition professionals, and vendors.{{< /note >}}